Links on Android Authority may earn us a commission. Learn more.

 Can I watch Netflix in 4K Ultra HD and HDR?

 The simple answer is “Yes”.
 You can watch certain movies and shows in 4K resolution on the service.
 Netflix uses the term “Ultra HD” to label shows and movies that support 4K.
 You can type in “4K” or “Ultra HD” in the search bar to locate supported shows and films with that resolution.
 You can also browse Netflix’s library normally, and movies or TV shows with the “Ultra HD” badge can support 4K resolution.

 Netflix also supports two HDR formats: Dolby Vision and HDR10.
 If you have either a Dolby Vision or HDR10-compatible TV, supported TV shows and movies on Netflix will either have a “Dolby Vision” or “HDR” badge as well.

 It’s tricky to access Netflix in 4K Ultra HD and HDR.
 First, you need to have a device that supports 4K resolution and/or one of the two supported HDR formats (Dolby Vision and HDR10).
 There are tons of smart TVs that support these formats.
-In addition, Windows PCs can support 4K and HDR via the Netflix Windows 10 app or the Microsoft Edge browser, again with a 4K HDR monitor.
+In addition, Windows PCs can support 4K and HDR via the Netflix Windows 10 or 11 app or the Microsoft Edge browser, again with a 4K HDR monitor.
 Mac PCs, with a 4K HDR monitor, can stream Netflix with those formats via the Safari web browser.
 Finally, some Android and iOS smartphones and tablets can stream Netflix movies with 4K and HDR support.
 You will need to check your device’s hardware specs to see if it works.